Sa druge strane jastuka

 Sa druge strane jastuka (trans.
 On the Other Side of the Pillow) is the second studio album from Serbian and former Yugoslav rock band Bajaga i Instruktori, released in 1985.
-Although it is the first album released under the name Bajaga i Instruktori (the previous one, Pozitivna geografija, was originally released as Momčilo Bajagić "Bajaga"'s solo album), Sa druge strane jastuka is considered Bajaga i Instruktori second studio album by the band themselves.
+Although it is the first album released under the name Bajaga i Instruktori—Pozitivna geografija being released as Bajaga's solo album—Sa druge strane jastuka is considered Bajaga i Instruktori second studio album by the band themselves.

 The album was polled in 1998 as the 13th on the list of 100 greatest Yugoslav rock and pop albums in the book YU 100: najbolji albumi jugoslovenske rok i pop muzike (YU 100: The Best albums of Yugoslav pop and rock music).